 God the Father?

 As society has gradually allowed the role of the father to shift, it has had a direct impact on our concept of God.
-Fathers are to be a reflection and example of who God is to His people.
+Fathers are a reflection and example of who God is to His people.
 If Homer Simpson was even a small reflection of who God is, would you have any level of faith in God’s ability to break down the walls of sin & temptation in your life?
 Would you even want Him to?

 A Poor Reflection

-The more we ourselves regain the fearful reverence of a God who holds “the kingdom, the power and the glory” for all eternity, the more others will be able to see Him that way as well.
+The more we regain the fearful reverence of a God who holds “the kingdom, the power and the glory” for all eternity, the more others will be able to see Him that way as well.
 I for one, have no problem believing a God like that, my Daddy, can break down any wall at all!
 And believe me when I say I can’t wait to shout about it to everyone I meet!